 Current Controversies in Medical Consultation - H. Quinny Cheng, MD

-Cardiac & Pulmonary Risk Assessment in the Surgical Patient - H. Quinny Cheng, MD
+Cardiac and Pulmonary Risk Assessment in the Surgical Patient - H. Quinny Cheng, MD

-Oncologic Emergencies in Hospital Medicine - Sam Brondfield, MD, MA
+Managing Common Problems in Inpatients with Cancer - Sam Brondfield, MD, MA

 The Year in Review in Hospital Medicine - Bradley A. Sharpe, MD and Bradley Monash, MD